 Copyright Vs. Trademark

-While both offer intellectual property protection, they protect different types of assets.
+While copyright and trademarks offer intellectual property protection, they protect different types of assets.
 Copyright is geared toward literary and artistic works, such as books and videos.
 A trademark protects items that help define a company brand, such as its logo.

-Meanwhile, trademarks protect smaller original work.
-The protection of words, symbols or logos distinguishes the company or manufacturer from others; this indicates the source of the merchandise or goods.
+Trademarks also protect smaller pieces of intellectual property.
+For example, the protection of words, symbols or logos distinguishes the company or manufacturer from others.
+This indicates the source of the merchandise or goods.

 Famous examples of trademarked company logos and slogans include: